Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Experimental Results

-\innersection{Insights} Bridging demonstrates substantial performance improvement for algorithms that allow mixing \secuint{} and \secmod{}, while in the worst case, bridging is equivalent to bit-level arithmetic.
-This would happen if all outputs of a program come out from non-native operations.
-The comparison-based heavy SOR benefits less from bridging since these operations occur throughout the program and near the output, which precludes using the \secmod{} type in an earlier stage.
-At first glance, the MAX\footnote{MAX is available on Listings \ref{list:max_bit} and \ref{list:max_bridge}.} algorithm looks similar to SOR.
-However, some subtle differences in the \texttt{selection} function allow us to use bridging much earlier in the program; in fact, near the beginning of the application, leading to a much more noticeable performance improvement.
-FIB, and PKS have comparisons in all iterations, but since these comparisons are at the beginning of each iteration, bridging provides substantial performance improvements.
 Bridging benefits are maximized when non-native operations (e.g. comparisons) are at the beginning of the computation and the remaining of the computation can be done in modular arithmetic.
 The non-native operation would require the whole computation to work on bit-level arithmetic, but with bridging it becomes much faster since only the non-native operations are performed with \secuint, while the remaining run using \secmod.
 This is demonstrated by our logistic regression benchmark, which provides more than two orders of magnitude (precisely 143 times) of performance improvement.
-Finally, it is possible to combine bridging with batching for further performance improvement since both techniques are orthogonal to each other.
-It should be noted that this performance improvement is tightly connected to the parallelization capabilities of the workload.
-Nevertheless, results show that some benchmarks, when \emph{both} batching and bridging are combined, can be accelerated by more than 6 orders of magnitude (LOG).